nerufars/blue-archive/README.md

-# Getting Started with Create React App
+# Getting Started with Character Blue Archive

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was list character in Blue Archive

 ## Available Scripts